Coca-Cola to launch 'glacéau smartwater' in Britain

-(Reuters) - Coca Cola (KO.N) is expected to launch a new product - “glacéau smartwater” - in Britain, aimed at the country’s 1.4 billion pound ($2.4 billion) bottled water market, a decade after its Dasani brand failed in the region, The Times reported on Friday.
+May 23 (Reuters) - Coca Cola is expected to launch a new product - “glacéau smartwater” - in Britain, aimed at the country’s 1.4 billion pound ($2.4 billion) bottled water market, a decade after its Dasani brand failed in the region, The Times reported on Friday.

 Coca-Cola GB, which also owns Fanta, Sprite and Dr Pepper, will spend 3 billion pounds to promote the launch in August, the newspaper said. (link.reuters.com/ruq59v)